 Whether you’re a solo traveler, couple, or family, Miami offers cozy accommodations, eats under $10, and free transit to make your trip unforgettable.
 Let’s dive into my adventure and plan yours!

-🌴 Why Choose Budget Stays in Miami?
+Why Choose Budget Stays in Miami?

 Let’s be honest, accommodation eats up most of your travel budget.
 But the good news is, Miami has a variety of affordable lodging options that don’t skimp on quality.
-Here’s why going budget makes sense:
+Here’s why going on a budget makes sense:

 - More money for food and experiences like Little Havana’s street life or Wynwood’s art walks.